 If all else fails, do you perform penile implants?

 The old-school treatments are still available but 50% of men will Not Achieve a Worthwhile Erection from these old-school solutions.
 That’s Where Morganstern Medical Comes In!
 We provide new and better solutions.

-To resolve ED issues, most physicians including skilled urologists – craft a plan starting with the least invasive technique to minimize any potential for long term patient complications.
+To resolve erectile dysfunction issues, most physicians including skilled urologists craft a plan starting with the least invasive technique to minimize any potential for long term patient complications.
 The difference between us and them?
 We possess twice the tools to fix you.

 Here, we’ll educate you on the common solutions you might soon encounter at various practices, the strengths and weaknesses associated with each treatment and how to determine the best path to your improved performance.